evanmayer/hotspot/doc/howto.md

 # How To

-This doc contains instructions for various tasks related to setting up and running the software.
+This doc contains instructions for various tasks related to setting up and running the beam mapper.

 # Setting Up the Environment